MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/retail/dynamics365-retail/globalization-certified-cash-registers-france.md

 ---

-title: Globalization: Certified cash registers for France
+title: Globalization Certified cash registers for France
 description: As of January 1, 2018, all retailers in France must use cash systems certified per the NF525 requirements.
 author: MargoC
 manager: AnnBe